World Rugby Pacific Nations Cup: History

-In January 2013, the IRB announced that both the USA and Canadian rugby teams would be joining the 2013 competition on a permanent basis.
+In January 2013, the IRB announced that both the United States and Canada teams would be joining the 2013 competition on a permanent basis.
 For the first time, the reigning champion Samoan team did not compete as they took part in a competition in South Africa.

-The World Rugby Pacific Nations Cup was downscaled for 2016 and 2017 with these two editions featuring only Fiji, Samoa and Tonga.
+The Pacific Nations Cup was downscaled for 2016 and 2017 with these two editions featuring only Fiji, Samoa and Tonga.
 The sides from Canada, Japan and United States played in their respective regional qualifiers for the 2019 Rugby World Cup.
 As part of the Oceanian qualification, places at the 2019 Rugby World Cup were awarded to the two top teams of the 2016 and 2017 PNC (on aggregate), whereas the bottom team played a repechage match against the second best Rugby Europe Championship team. was invited for the 2018 tournament hosted in Suva.

 For 2019, Canada, Japan and the United States returned to the tournament, serving as a prelude to the 2019 Rugby World Cup.
 Japan won without losing a match.

+The tournament was not held in 2020 or 2021, largely due to the COVID-19 pandemic and other related logistical issues.
+It was revived in 2022, with the ever-present Fiji, Samoa and Tonga being joined by Australia A. Samoa won all three matches, ahead of Australia A.

+In October 2023, World Rugby announced that beginning in 2024 the Pacific Nations Cup will be contested by six permanent teams from North America, the Pacific, and Asia: Canada, Fiji, Japan, Samoa, Tonga, and the United States.
+The competition format would, however, be staged with a round-robin pool stage followed by a knockout stage (finals), hosted by Japan or the United States, to decide the tournament winner, unlike the previous format.
+In August 2024, it was revealed that the 2025 edition (finals hosted by the United States) of the Pacific Nations Cup would double as the qualification tournament for the newly expanded 2027 Rugby World Cup, merging North America and the Asia-Pacific regions, replacing the former regional qualification method.
+With this announcement, five of the six teams that compete in the Pacific Nations Cup will automatically qualify for the 2027 Rugby World Cup as Fiji and Japan had qualified via the 2023 Rugby World Cup Pool stage.

 Teams

+2006–2022

 The teams in the Pacific Nations Cup and their finishing positions are as follows:

+2024–present

+The teams in the Pacific Nations Cup from the 2024 season and their finishing positions are as follows: